An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 - Focused Crawling

-The re-visit policy determines when to check for changes to the previously crawled pages.
-Crawlers can revisit web pages periodically to detect updates, new content, or changes in existing content.
-The choice of re-visit policy depends on the frequency of updates on the target websites and the desired freshness of the data. - A Politeness Policy that states how to avoid overloading Websites.
+The choice of revisit policy depends on the frequency of updates on the target websites and the desired freshness of the data. - Politeness Policy

-The politeness policy governs how crawlers interact with websites to avoid overloading and respecting their resource limitations.
-Crawlers should be designed to be polite and avoid causing disruption or excessive load on web servers. - A Parallelization Policy that states how to coordinate distributed web crawlers.
+A politeness policy states how to avoid overloading websites.
+It governs how crawlers interact with websites to avoid overloading and respecting their resource limitations.
+Crawlers should be designed to be polite and avoid causing disruption or excessive load on web servers. - Parallelization Policy

-The parallelization policy addresses the coordination and management of distributed web crawlers when multiple crawlers are deployed to accelerate the crawling process.
-It involves efficient workload distribution and coordination to avoid duplicate crawling, manage shared resources, and ensure comprehensive coverage.
+It also involves efficient workload distribution and coordination to avoid duplicate crawling, manage shared resources, and ensure comprehensive coverage.

 Challenges of Web Crawling

-1. Database freshness
+1. Database Freshness

 A website’s content is updated regularly.
-Dynamic web pages, for example, change their content based on the activities and behaviors of visitors.
+Dynamic websites, for example, change their content based on the activities and behaviors of visitors.
 This means the website’s source code does not remain the same after you crawl the website.
 In order to give users the latest information, web crawlers need to crawl web pages more frequently.

-2. Crawler traps
+2. Crawler Traps

 Websites employ different techniques, such as crawler traps, to prevent web crawlers from accessing and crawling certain web pages.
-A crawler trap, or spider trap, causes a web crawler to make infinite requests and become trapped in a vicious crawling circle.
-Websites may also unintentionally create crawler traps.
-When a crawler encounters a crawler trap, it enters something like an infinite loop that wastes the crawler’s resources.
+A crawler trap, also known as a spider trap, traps a web crawler in a vicious crawling circle by causing it to make infinite requests.

 3. Network Bandwidth